MehmetMHY/irrational-pi/README.md

 4. After transferring it, I opened the local project with the **Cursor IDE**, were I have a Pro plan, and I utilized **Claude 3.7 Sonnet** and **Google Gemini 2.5 Pro** to finish implementing the project itself.
 I did use the **ChatGPT** and **Gemini** web apps to generate ideas and feed it into the **Cursor IDE** to fix more complex bugs.
 In **ChatGPT** I utilized OpenAI's **o3** model and in **Gemini** I used their **Google Gemini 2.5 Pro** model.

 5. I tested the project in my browser by just opening the single index HTML file in my browser.

+## License

+This project is for personal and educational use only.
+Major creative credit goes to @fascinating.fractals for the algorithmic inspiration.
+See his [video](https://www.youtube.com/shorts/aUDYWYqtAR4) for a detailed explanation and origin.